send mail

 If an employer in the Netherlands is seeking to dismiss multiple employees for financial and economic reasons, or even to survive its restructuring process, then it must do so whilst abiding by the principle of proportionality or reflection principle (in Dutch: afspiegelingsbeginsel).
 In essence, the selection of employees is determined by a formula that acts to balance the scales.
 It targets different groups or categories of employees, for example, the age of employees, so the representation of age groups in the company remain more or less the same.

-What is the reinstatement obligation under employment law in the Netherlands?
+What is the reinstatement obligation under Dutch labor law?

 For the employees dismissed, the employer must prove that there are no existing positions in the company they would be suitable for.